Saturday Night Live and Politics: Friends with Benefits

 In Carvey’s impression, it’s not an exact physical likeness, but “the frenetic nature of his changing subjects, interrupting himself, using bad syntax and WASP jargon [that] really nails it,” said Mary Kate Cary, former speech writer for President George H.W.
 Bush (and Producer of the documentary, 41ON41, in which she interviews 41 notable names — including Carvey — about their experiences with the President).

-While some SNL parodies earn the biggest laughs from the performers’ use of creative license, some kill it with spot-on impression, alone.
+While some SNL parodies earn the biggest laughs from the performers’ use of the creative license, some kill it with spot-on impressions, alone.
 One act in particular mirrored a candidate so sharply, creating a character so eerily familiar, that it had viewers almost as confused as they were entertained.

-Tina Fey’s impression of Sarah Palin, John McCain’s running mate in 2008, was an unexpected study in the powers of parody.
+Tina Fey’s impression of Sarah Palin, John McCain’s running mate in 2008, was an unexpected study of the powers of parody.

 During SNL’s 34th season premiere, Fey (already an SNL alumna) took to the stage for the first time as Palin.
 As she recalls in her 2011 autobiography, Bossypants, she was “skittish to do political comedy” at the time, but hesitantly accepted the request of SNL’s creator and executive producer, Lorne Michaels, in a last-minute decision.
 In the following weeks, she and Palin would both become “the carrageenan in American’s news nuggets,” and the rest is history.